yevgeniyo/dellemc/README.md

-# main
-Repository for cool scripts related to scaleio, openstack, vmware, puppet etc...

-Hi all, this repo exist sharing some cool scripts which I'm using everyday.
+Hi all, this repo exist for sharing some cool scripts which I'm using everyday.
 Enjoy